Scale vs gauge: Not quite interchangeable

 Although the 1970s may not have been quite the golden era for baseball that, say, the 1950s were, the decade produced a good number of stars.
 An important thing to consider, too, is that many players Generation X grew up watching came up in the 1970s.
 That, along with lower production numbers, makes it an important decade in today’s market.
 Let’s take a year by year walk through the most valuable baseball cards of the 1970s.

 Old PCs, especially PCs from the 1980s to the mid 1990s, have a button with the curious label “Turbo.”
-On some PCs, a number on the front changes when you push it.
+On some PCs, a number on the front changes when you push it, or an LED toggles on or off.
 Why did old PCs have a turbo button?

 Turbo buttons are a quirk of old PCs, kind of like their beige color that tends to turn yellow, but it served a functional purpose.

 In 1982, Coleco built an add-on to make its Coleco Vision game system Atari 2600-compatible.
 Atari sued.
-And then Coleco poked the bear by making an outright clone.
-Sears had sold Atari 2600 clones before, but they were actually a private-label version of the real Atari 2600.
+Coleco poked the bear by making the Gemini, an outright clone.
+Sears had sold Atari 2600 clones before, but they were actually real Atari 2600s with a different label on them, supplied by Atari itself.
 The Gemini was more of a true Atari 2600 clone.

 It’s just my opinion, but I think 1981 Fleer baseball cards get less respect than they deserve.
 It ended Topps’ 25-year monopoly on baseball cards and, frankly, I think it’s a nicer set than the Topps or Donruss sets from the same year.